Loading

 A beautifully garnished plate of chicken Mandi, featuring fragrant rice, tender chicken pieces, and fresh herbs, served with a side of tomato sauce.

-Notes and Tips for Making Chicken Mandi
+Notes and Tips for making Chicken Mandi:

 • Ingredient Quality: